Anello-Photonics/ANELLO_ROS_Driver/readme.md

 IMU+: None

-EVK: Update baud rate to 921600 in "anello_ros_driver/include/serial_interface.h" if serial communication are being used.
+EVK: Update baud rate to 921600 in "anello_ros_driver/include/serial_interface.h" if serial communications are being used.

 ```c++
 #ifndef BAUDRATE